1. Preamble: referenced user accounts

 osrf_control --localhost --start-all

-To stop all OpenSRF services with a hostname of localhost
+To stop all OpenSRF services with a hostname of localhost, issue the

 following command as the opensrf Linux account: